ayllon/misc/arithmetic_eval/README.md

 parser.addFunction<double(const std::vector<double>&)>("avg", Avg<double>());
 ```

 It does *not* support function overloading.
+If you want to provide
+a function that supports different parameter types (i.e. a sum for
+vector of ints, floats and doubles), it can receive a raw Value
+and do the template matching itself.
+See `test.cpp:Sum` for an example.